vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. In the **Open Folder** dialog, navigate to the **07-Device Message Routing** folder.

-    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
-The extracted folder structure includes the following folder path:
+    Before starting the lab instructions, you downloaded a copy of the GitHub repository containing lab resources to the lab virtual machine environment.
+The folder structure includes the following folder path:

     * Allfiles
         * Labs